marionmari/pyGPs/README.md

 pyGPs is an object-oriented implementation of GPs.
 Its functionalities follow roughly the gpml matlab implementaion by Carl Edward Rasmussen and Hannes Nickisch (Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2013-01-21).

 Standard GP regression and (binary) classification as well as FITC (spares GPs) inference is implemented.
 For a list of implemented covariance, mean, likelihood, and inference functions see list_of_functions.txt.
-The current implementation is tested, but not optimized yet and is work in progress.
+The current implementation is optimized and tested, however, the work on this library is still in progress.
 We appreciate any feedback.

+For a comprehensive introduction to functionalities and demonstrations can be found in the *doc* folder; just open /doc/build/html/index.html in your browser to get to the html documentation of the whole package.

 Further, it includes implementations of
 - minimize.py implemented in python by Roland Memisevic 2008, following minimize.m which is copyright (C) 1999 - 2006, Carl Edward Rasmussen